gabrieljsilva/nestjs-decorated-dataloaders/README.md

 # NestJS Decorated Dataloaders

 A lightweight wrapper around Dataloader that lets you declare where to batch and cache instead of wiring it by hand.
-Add a @Load decorator to any field, register a handler, and the N+1 query problem is gone.
+Add an @Load decorator to any field, register a handler, and the N+1 query problem is gone.

 ---